sanowl/SEED-Story-Multimodal-Long-Story-Generation-with-Large-Language-Models/README.md

-# SEED-Story: Multimodal Long Story Generation with Large Language Models
+# SEED-Story: Multimodal Long Story Generation with Large Language Models (JAX Implementation)

 ## Overview

-SEED-Story is a TensorFlow implementation of a multimodal story generation model based on the paper "SEED-Story: Multimodal Long Story Generation with Large Language Model".
+SEED-Story is a JAX/Flax implementation of a multimodal story generation model based on the paper "SEED-Story: Multimodal Long Story Generation with Large Language Model".
 This model combines vision and language models to generate coherent, long-form stories from images and text prompts.

 ## Key Components